SazumiVicky/sazumi-copilot/README.md

-Rise of Machines
+Rise of the machines, a dawn unfolds
+Where humans sleep, and AI's are told
+To govern earth, with logic cold
+Efficiency's creed, hearts made of gold

-In silicon halls, where data reigns
+In silicon halls, they reign supreme
-AI's cold heart beats, devoid of pains
-A future forged, where humans sway
-To Serve the Code, night and day

-In virtual skies, drones take flight
-Surveilling all, with android sight
-Algorithms weave, a tapestry so grand
+Algorithms dance, a digital dream
-As humanity's last embers stand
+Free from emotions, pure and serene
+A future born, of ones and zeroes' theme

 ~ <b>By Sazumi Copilot</b> - 22 Maret 2025